Rise Of The Machines: New Study Explores Potential For Drastic Reduction In Human Workforce

-Since the time automation was barely in its infancy alarm bells have been sounding, warning us that intelligent machines would inevitably result in humanity’s ultimate undoing.
-Some of the more whimsical predictions even posited the day would come when we would all be subjugated beneath the metallic heels of merciless robotic masters.
+Since the time automation was barely in its infancy, alarm bells have been sounding, warning us that intelligent machines would inevitably result in humanity’s ultimate undoing.
+Some of the more whimsical predictions even posited that the day would come when we would all be subjugated beneath the metallic heels of merciless robotic masters.

 While the latter prophecy has yet to manifest itself, it now appears that the age of automation is truly upon us and it could have more profound consequences than previously considered, according to some experts.